SudattaHor/Rayleigh-Plesset-Solver/README.md

 # Solver for General Rayleigh-Plesset Equation

+Solving the general Rayleigh-Plesset Equation using ODE45 in MATLAB.

 ## Setup

 Consider a gas-filled bubble in an infinite domain of liquid.
 There is no mass transfer